emongold/liquefaction/README.md

 This project contains python functions to run cpt-based liquefaction calculations on a regional scale.
 Recreates figures and calculations from the following paper:

 Mongold, E. and Baker, J.W.
-"Probabilistic Regional Liquefaction Hazard and Risk Analysis: A Case Study of Residential Buildings in Alameda, CA" [In review].
+(2024) "Probabilistic Regional Liquefaction Hazard and Risk Analysis: A Case Study of Residential Buildings in Alameda, CA" Natural Hazards Review, 25(4), 04024039, https://doi.org/10.1061/NHREFO.NHENG-2078.

 This package is broken down to multiple steps. 'liquefaction' can be imported as a package with a local download of the folder, and running setup.py.
 The following python files are within **liquefaction**, defining various functions:
 1. preprocess.py